Domestos is the leading brand of bleach in the United Kingdom.

 In terms of business historians, there are lots of good ones, but I particularly admire Geoffrey Jones.

-Henry Denny & Sons was the largest bacon manufacturer in Europe.
+Henry Denny & Sons was the largest bacon producer in Europe.

 Henry Denny (1790 – 1870) was the son of a Protestant shoemaker in Waterford, Ireland.
-He established himself as a provisions merchant in Waterford, initially in partnership with a Simon Max, but trading independently from 1820.
+He established himself as a provisions merchant in Waterford, initially in partnership with a Simon Max, but began trading independently from 1820.

-Waterford was the centre for pig production in Ireland, however as late as 1839 Denny’s principal trade was in butter.
+Waterford was the centre for pig production in Ireland, however Denny’s principal trade was in butter as late as 1839.
 It is not until 1846 that we see him described as a bacon merchant.

 Henry Denny was elected Mayor of Waterford in 1854.
 Abraham Denny (1820 – 1892), a trained architect, joined his father in the business from 1855.
 Abraham Denny is said to have been instrumental in expanding the business.

-Henry Denny died of bronchitis in 1870 and the business was taken over by Abraham Denny.
+Henry Denny died of bronchitis in 1870 .and the business was continued by Abraham Denny.

 Henry Denny & Sons operations were extended to Limerick in 1872.

 The works at Waterford probably represented the largest bacon curing plant in Europe by 1882.

 Operations were extended to Cork in 1889.

 Henry Denny & Sons went public in 1891 with a capital of £400,000.
 The company was one of the largest employers in Waterford.

 Operations had been established in Hamburg, Germany by 1892.

 Abraham Denny died in 1892 with personalty valued at £174,967.
 He was succeeded by his son, Charles Edward Denny (1849 – 1927) .